mkieblesz/juggle/readme.md

 ## Setup

 It is assumed you are running Mac or Ubuntu and have python3.9, latest docker and docker compose installed.
 Following is recommended setup for development: db in docker, currently developed service on host (in this case it's only api).
-For demonstration all services in production are run nativiely.
+For demonstration all services in production are running nativiely.

 ```bash
 python3.9 -m venv .venv